JavadMokhtari/DeepConvFarsiOCR/README.md

 # DeepConvFarsiOCR
 A Deep Convolutional Approach Toward Farsi Character Recognition.
 Used for both machine printed and handwritten datasets.
+This fork illustrates an implementation of following paper in Python.

 # Papers